YingjieQiao/YingjieQiao/README.md

 ### Hi there 👋

-My name is Yingjie, a software engineer from Singapore.
+My name is Yingjie, a software engineer based in Singapore.

 I am a Final Year computer science student at Singapore University of Technology and Design ([SUTD](https://sutd.edu.sg/)), and I am currently looking for entry-level / fresh grad opportunities starting in 2022.